27saniya/Restaurant-Recommendation-System/README.md

 # Restaurant Recommendation System based on Yelp Dataset

-Restaurant Recommendation is a project that we build as part our course in Data-Mining 240

 ## Installation
 Download the zipped folder and navigate to the root folder.